aprilahijriyan/falca/README.md

 # Falca

-Falca is an intuitive web framework based on the falcon framework.
+Falca is an intuitive REST APIs framework based on the falcon framework.

 :warning: _**Production ready soon!**_ :construction: